aiidateam/aiida-core/docs/source/installation.rst

 The recommended way of installing dependencies is now to use `python-pip_`.
 The information that used to be in ``requirements.txt`` is now in ``setup_requirements.py``.
 The script ``aiida_core/utils/create_requirements.py`` generates a ``requirements.txt`` file from it.

-If you are wondering how to update dependencies after pulling a newer instable verion from the repository, have a look at `install.other.devel_`
+If you are wondering how to update dependencies after pulling a newer stable or development version from the repository, have a look at `install.other.devel_`

 .. _install.quickstart: